Note to readers: Please study Sattva, Raja and Tama, the three subtle components of the universe to fully understand

 - 4. Some do’s and don’ts with regard to non vegetarian diet

-1. An introduction to a spiritual perspective on vegetarian vs non vegetarian diet
+1. An introduction to a spiritual perspective on a vegetarian diet vs a meat diet

-There is a wide debate as to whether it is better to be a vegetarian or a non vegetarian.
-People in either camp have pretty much dug their heels in swearing by the benefits of being a vegetarian or a non vegetarian respectively.
+There is a wide debate as to whether it is better to be a vegetarian or a meat eater.
+People in either camp have pretty much dug their heels in swearing by the benefits of being a vegetarian or a non-vegetarian respectively.
 There is, however, a worldwide trend of more and more people crossing over and becoming vegetarians.
 In this article, we explore the issue from a spiritual perspective.

-2. Spiritual purity of veg vs non veg food
+2. Spiritual purity of a vegetarian diet vs a meat-based diet

 In our article on Sattva, Raja and Tama, the three subtle components of the universe, we explained how everything in the universe at a subtle level is made up of these three subtle components.

 Food is no exception and at a subtle level; it too is made up of the Sattva, Raja and Tama subtle components.
-The proportions of these subtle components vary depending on the type of food, vegetarian or non-vegetarian.
+The proportions of these subtle components vary depending on the type of food, vegetarian or a meat diet.
 Sattva stands for purity and knowledge while Tama denotes ignorance and inertia.
-Anything that has a higher Sattva component assists our spiritual journey and anything that is Tama predominant has a tendency to diminish or obstruct our spiritual practice.
+Anything that has a higher Sattva component assists our spiritual journey and anything that is Tama predominant tends to diminish or obstruct our spiritual practice.

 Please note: These readings are an average across each food category.
 Fish is included in the non-vegetarian food category and has marginally less Tama component than white and red meat.
 The food within a category differs marginally from each other.
 For example mutton and chicken in the non-vegetarian category differ marginally from each other in terms of their Sattva, Raja and Tama components.

 The reason for the increased Tama in meat after the animal dies is because of the extent of suffering when it is being killed.
 Also the thoughts of anger and revenge in the animal are far more pronounced as compared to a plant which has a rudimentary mind and intellect.
 This is the main reason for the increased Tama component.